 Chapters are permitted to recruit up to a designated number approved each semester by the Panhellenic Council.
 Chapters with available membership spots can take members continually throughout the semester until they fill these spots.
 When we become aware of these organizations, we will post this information here.

 Timeline – In the fall, bids can be distributed beginning the second Monday after the start of classes.
 In the spring, bids can be distributed immediately following the conclusion of formal recruitment.
 There are deadlines also established for when final bids must be given.
 These dates for a specific semester can be found on our Important Dates page.

 Process – To fill open membership spots, chapters can extend bids in a variety of ways, whether that means hosting a COB event or just communicating directly with a potential new member (PNM).
 Bids can be offered at any time from the start of COB to the deadline for final bids.
 A PNM can receive multiple bids or no bids.
 While registering for COB is not required, the Panhellenic Council is happy to provide the contact information of any interested women to chapters that have available membership spots.
-If you would like to be contacted by a chapter, please submit a COB Interest Form.
+If you would like to be contacted by a chapter, please submit your name to the FSL Interest Form.
 Similarly, when the Panhellenic Council is made aware of chapter’s hosting COB events, this information will be distributed to anyone who has submitted this form.
 There is no registration fee associated with COB.